samikhalfi/Auto-Github/README.md

 ## Credits

-This project was inspired by [hf-codegen](https://github.com/sayakpaul/hf-codegen) by Sayak Paul.
-Special thanks to the original creator for their work on automating dataset generation for code-related tasks.
+Inspired by [hf-codegen](https://github.com/sayakpaul/hf-codegen), this project adapts and extends the original idea to focus on Qodly Studio's custom components.

 ---